jfpichlme/NanoGraphene_builder/README.md

 # Output
 When running, the script will automatically create a new folder with the current date and time as the name.
-In it, the geometry xyz files will be stored.
+In it, the geometry xyz and in files will be stored.
 The plots of the rings will be stored in the subfolder draws.
+Additionally, the structures are stored in two different directories, open shell and closed shell.

+#Warning
+There is no guarantee for completeness.
+This is just a sampling approach for quickly creating a large number of nanographene structures with no intend to include all for the specific amount of carbon atoms.